SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

-# Exercise 4.2 - Comprehensive health overview of IT landscape
+# Exercise 4.2 - Health overview of IT landscape

 In this exercise, you will understand which information you may retrieve from this **central Health Monitoring overview page**.
 It shows the healthiness of services on the level of *service types* in both domains cloud and on-premise.
 It offers a first indicator for which service type crucial changes and adjustments are necessary.
 Understand the color-coding and available functionalities this page is offering.